liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 We should **tout** our wares on television.

-**Endowing** the *distrusted* team member, for example Neo, more confidence, he can catch the undercover even more easily on his concern.

 But these measures may not be sufficient to **avert** disaster.

-You are pleased to **scoff**.

-In this method, the relationship of risk management and the key project measurements is **tenuous**.

 Socialize with friends, but don't overspend on **lavish** entertainment.